This is a guide covering the best lenses for the Nikon D5600.

 The downside to this lens is that the sharpness isn’t exactly uniform across all the focal lengths.
 Users complained about having softer results at 18mm above.

-If you are going to spend $800 on a wide-angle lens, you’d expect sharp results regardless of the aperture and the focal length.
+If you are going to spend a good amount on a wide-angle lens, you’d expect sharp results regardless of the aperture and the focal length.

 But then, you can consider it as a matter of personal preference.